 We may collect the following types of information:

-- Online Identifiers: Geo location/tracking details, browser fingerprint, OS, browser name and version, and/or personal IP addresses.
+Online Identifiers: Geo location/tracking details, browser fingerprint, operating system, browser name and version, and/or personal IP addresses.

 How do I get access to my information?

-In order to access your information, you'll need to be logged in to your Coinbase account via a web browser or the mobile app.
+In order to submit a DSAR, you’ll need to be logged in to your Coinbase account via a web browser or the mobile app.
 This is to ensure the safety of your data and privacy.
-Once you're logged in, follow these steps to access your information.
+Once you’re logged in, follow these steps to access your information.

 What if I'm unable to access my account or privacy settings page?